-The Santa Clarita Community College District, which operates College of the Canyons,
+The Santa Clarita Community College District, which operates College of the Canyons, is governed by a five-member Board of Trustees that is elected by the community.

 Frequently Asked Questions